Coernel82/SEPA-QR-for-Woocommerce/README.md

 * email you get from woocommerce

 In the backend:
-* the QR-code-Generator creates the QR-code locally.
+* the QR code generator creates the QR-code locally.
 There is **no Google-API nor external server in use**!
-* the QR-codegenerator is from [fellwell15](https://github.com/fellwell5/bezahlcode/)
+* the QR code generator is from [fellwell15](https://github.com/fellwell5/bezahlcode/)
-* registers a get-parameter mxp_qr for testing purposes and to later to have a link for the cached QR-Code
+* plugin registers a get-parameter (configurable, default mxp_qr) for testing purposes and, if desired, to create links to the cached QR codes.
 * the prefix mxp is used throghout the plugin to avoid collisions with other plugins and functions. mxp stands for www.musicalexperten.de (musical experts).
 Remember where you've seen it first! ;-)

 # Configuration / translation / if it does not work